 Democracy and Governance

-The Uzbek government is focused on reforming the judicial sector and improving ties between civil society and government.
+The Uzbek government is focused on reforming the judicial sector and improving ties between civil society and govern-ment.
 USAID supports these efforts by helping civil society engage the government on crucial issues, working with gov-ernment entities in support of judicial reforms, assisting the Supreme Court in strengthening public trust and achieving greater alignment with international standards of civil procedure and judicial performance, and encouraging parliamentarians to be responsive to the citizens they represent and to collaborate with their counterparts in the U.S. Congress through exchange visits.
-Our work with local governments has improved the delivery of local services, such as trash collection, increased citizen participation in decision making, and provided more clean drinking water for rural communities.
-USAID also works to combat human trafficking in Uzbekistan, Central Asia’s most migratory country and a source country for human trafficking.
-Last year, USAID assistance to a local, grassroots organization helped more than 3,000 trafficking survivors rebuild their lives.
+As Uzbekistan is a source country for human trafficking, USAID also works with the Uzbeks to combat the illegal practice.